Systemic Racism in Education: An Uneven Playing Field

 Key Takeaways:

-• Systemic racism in education refers to the barriers within the U.S. education system that disproportionately impact underrepresented communities.
+• Systemic racism in education refers to the entrenched racial disparities in systems and policies that negatively impact the U.S. education system.

-Below, we explore what systemic racism in education is, its history and how it impacts education disparities.
-Additionally, we provide current statistics and several prominent examples of systemic racism in education.
+Below, we explore what systemic racism in education is, including a brief history.
+In addition, we highlight common examples of systemic racism in education and solutions.

 What Is Systemic Racism in Education?